 - Possibility of expansion: The bus can easily expand because of the capital available to set up and run

-- It enjoys internal economies of scale production: As long as enterprise is large, production can be carried out on a large scale, economies of production/scale.
+- It enjoys internal economies of scale production: As long as the enterprise is large, production can be carried out on a large scale, economies of production/scale.

 DISADVANTAGES OF PRIVATE LIMITED LIABILITY COMPANY

-- Limited capital: As a result of number of shareholders coupled with the fact that shares cannot be sold to the public, the capital available for limited.
+- Limited capital: As a result of a number of shareholders coupled with the fact that shares cannot be sold to the public, the capital available for limited.